-The Plan utilizes the unit method of accounting, which allows the OGE Energy Corp.
+During the 2013 plan year, the Plan utilized the unit method of accounting, which allows the OGE Energy Corp.
 Common Stock Fund to hold an amount of cash for liquidity purposes.
 The value of each unit does not significantly vary from the price of the Company's common stock held in the fund.
 The Company's common stock price is readily available to the participants and is printed in many publications.
 Participants' accounts hold units of the OGE Energy Corp.
 Common Stock Fund representing their proportionate interest in both the common stock and interest-bearing cash held in the fund.
 However, the Plan holds the underlying common stock and interest-bearing cash.
+Effective January 1, 2014, the Plan was amended to utilize the share method of accounting.